mikhailsal/ai-proxy/README.md

 It is built with Python and FastAPI and is designed to be lightweight, fast, and easy to deploy with **HTTPS support** and automatic SSL certificate management.

-**🚀 Current Implementation Status**: The advanced log storage system (Stages A-H) is fully implemented and production-ready, providing SQLite-based log storage with full-text search, dialog grouping, and portable bundles for backup and transfer.

 ## Features

 *   **OpenAI API Compatibility**: `POST /v1/chat/completions` endpoint.